 - Flexibility and agility for businesses.
 Composable commerce lets you choose the components within your ecommerce systems to best meet your needs and requirements.
 With a modular software component approach, you can select and configure the components that best align with your strategies and objectives.
-This may take a bit longer to set up, but can hugely improve future business agility, as you are not tied into a monolithic solution.
+This may take a bit longer to set up, but can hugely improve future business agility, as you are not tied to a monolithic solution.

 - Increased efficiency and profitability.
-A modular approach lets you handpick components that align with your business needs, reducing the time and resources spent on unnecessary or inefficient elements.
+A best-of-breed, modular approach lets you handpick components that align with your ecommerce business needs, reducing the time and resources spent on unnecessary or inefficient elements.
 This can save time and money in the long run by allowing you to focus on what matters: serving your customers and driving revenue.

 Challenges of composable commerce